reflectoring/reflectoring.github.io/content/blog/2022/2022-02-14-spring-shell.md

 - In the above example the parameter name will be `-remote-server`.

 #### Default Parameters Values
 We can assign default values to parameters in case the user doesn't specify any.
-Doing this also allows the user to treat those parameters as optional.
+Doing this also allows the user to treat those parameters as optional:
 ```java
 @ShellMethod(value = "connect to remote server")
 public void ssh(@ShellOption(value = "--s", defaultValue = "default-server") String remoteServer)